lethalbit/clank/README.md

 A collection of examples will be put in the [examples](./examples/) directory to show how to use Clank to consume C++ code once it is at a point where that is possible.

+## Documentation

+For more comprehensive documentation, such as usage guides, as well as API documentation, see [https://lethalbit.github.io/clank/](https://lethalbit.github.io/clank/).

 ## Configuring and Building

 The following steps describe how to build Clank, it should be consistent for Linux, macOS, and Windows, but macOS and Windows remain untested.